 If you're tired of the all-white living room trend, you'll be excited to know that bright, bold colors are back in style.
 This living space from polkadotingrid is all about personality, and colors such as hunter green, mustard yellow and dusty rose (yes, the color of your grandparent's bathroom) are making a splash again in home decor.

 If you don't want to commit to a fully retro palette, consider a few mustard yellow velvet throw pillows or a deep green lampshade to mix this trend into your living room.Continue to 10 of 15 below.

 10 of 15

 Lots of Velvet

 With the return of maximalism in home decor, we're seeing oversized greenery make a huge comeback in home decor.
 This living space from wakeuprinserepeat proves that fronds are a great way to decorate a room.
-Sure, fresh-cut flowers are nice, but consider weaving in fern or palm for a chic Californian hippie vibe.Continue to 15 of 16 below.
+Sure, fresh-cut flowers are nice, but consider weaving in fern or palm for a chic Californian hippie feel.Continue to 14 of 15 below.

 If the idea of wallpaper makes you run for cover, it's time to rethink this once common home decor item.
-We love everything about this nursery from anewalldecor, but the blue and white graphic wave wallpaper really makes the room pop and gives it an uber laid-back vibe.
-From oversized floral wallpaper to textured, geometric patterns, wallpaper is a great way to use up empty space and add your own personality to any room.Continue to 16 of 16 below.
+We love everything about this nursery from anewalldecor, but the blue and white graphic wave wallpaper really makes the room pop and gives it an uber laid-back feel.
+From oversized floral wallpaper to textured, geometric patterns, wallpaper is a great way to use up empty space and add your own personality to any room.Continue to 15 of 15 below.